 For more information on what to bring, check-out my blog on what to take hiking.

 To print the above map, click on mapometer.com at the top of the map.
-The printing and PDF option at the bottom of this page will print or download the post except the map.
+The printing and PDF option at the bottom of this page will print or download the post except for the map.
 Once you’ve clicked on mapometer, the link will take you to the printing or export option.
 If mapometer asks for your location decline, otherwise it will take you to your location and not the above map.
-This map gives great information, however it’s only a guide of the route.
+This map gives great information, however, it’s only a guide of the route.
 This walkway is well-marked and the tracks are easy to follow.

 Expect some variation in times depending on conditions and personal fitness levels.
 I’ve graded this a medium walk as there is some climbing (nothing major though), the tracks are well defined and well-marked, with the duration of this walk around or less than 6 hours.
 Whereas, a hard walk is one that is more than 6 hours, will have longer steeper climbs, have river crossings and requires good navigational skills.